Edoardo Reja: Albania

 On 17 April 2019, Albania signed Reja to a seven-month contract after fellow Italian Christian Panucci was dismissed the previous month.

-He made a huge contribution to the Albania national team giving the chance to many young players.
+Gorica

+On 2 March 2023, just a few months after the end of his contract with the Albania national team, Reja returned into management as the new head coach of Slovenian PrvaLiga bottom-placed club ND Gorica.
+On 17 April 2023, after only seven games in charge, his contract with Gorica was mutually terminated.

 Personal life

 Reja was born in the village of Lucinico (Ločnik), now a suburb of Gorizia (Gorica), near the border between Italy and Slovenia.
 His father was a Slovenian from the village of Vipolže in Brda, Slovenia, while his mother was Friulian.
 He is fluent in Italian, Slovenian, and Friulan.
 However, his levels of fluency vary: while he is able to speak the standard form of Italian, he only speaks a regional variety of Slovenian, strongly influenced by his native Brda dialect.

 He is close friends with Fabio Capello.
-Reja has been married to his wife Livia since 1969; he met his wife while rooming with Capello in Ferrara, at the time playing for SPAL 1907.
+Reja has been married to his wife Livia since 1969; he met his wife while rooming with Capello in Ferrara, at the time playing for SPAL.